 Follow Gil Brandt on Twitter, @Gil_Brandt

 Tim Brown played in the NFL for 17 years, 16 with the Oakland Raiders, and holds numerous team and league records.
 He was selected to 9 Pro Bowls and was a member of the NFL's 1990's "All-Decade Team."
-He is currently a finalist to enter the Pro Football Hall of Fame.
+He was inducted into the Pro Football Hall of Fame in 2015.

 Follow Tim Brown on Twitter, @81TimBrown

 Carucci's opinions pack a punch that have garnered numerous honors over his 26 seasons of covering the NFL.
 Carucci is the author of several books, including the bestseller Do You Love Football?!, co-written with John Gruden.
-Currently, he is a writer, blogger and radio host for the Cleveland Browns.
+Currently, he is a writer, blogger and radio host for the Buffalo News.